 Since January, we have been working to urge the District of Columbia Council to allocate funds to buy the property and save the park.
 In May, the Council adopted a budget that provides $1.5 million to purchase the Columbia Heights Dog Park and improve the Upshur Dog Park.
-Next, the Mayor needs to sign the budget and the District will have to negotiate the sale of the property with WMATA.
+The fiscal year in which the money was allocated begins October 1, 2019.
+At that point, the District will begin negotiations for the sale of the property with WMATA.

 Why Should the District Save the Dog Park?